 Every year, tertiary education became less and less relevant to the market.

-Every year more and more degrees and course were created.
+Every year more and more degrees and courses were created.

 Every year universities, polytechnics and private providers spread campuses up and down the country, offering a multitude of courses that competed with one another, with pipelines to jobs that no longer existed, at least not in the form they were being taught.